Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/2-getting-started-management-layer.md

 # Getting Started

-If you've made it here, you should already have a general understanding about [management layers and how they use {{mids}}](0-intro-management-layer.md) and you're ready to get started developing your solution.
+If you've made it here, you should already have a general understanding about [management layers and how they use {{mids}}](0-intro-management-layer.md) and you're ready to get started developing your **Management Layer** solution.

 ## High-level Process